-The COVID-19 pandemic has had a significant effect on overall economic conditions and our operations in recent years.
-In Fiscal 2021, the economic environment improved significantly with a significant rebound in retail traffic starting in March 2021 and other improvements as the year progressed, although certain stores were closed for portions of the First Quarter of Fiscal 2021.
-This improved environment and exceptionally strong consumer demand drove record earnings for us through Fiscal 2021 and have continued in the First Quarter of Fiscal 2022.
-There can be no assurance that these trends will continue for our business or the broader retail apparel market or that store closures will not occur in the future as a result of any resurgence of COVID-19 cases and/or additional government mandates or recommendations.
-There remains significant uncertainty as to the duration and severity of the pandemic as well as the associated impact of changes in consumer discretionary spending habits, supply chain and other business disruptions, operating cost increases and inflationary pressures, general economic conditions and restrictions on our ongoing operations that result from the COVID-19 pandemic.
-Thus, the ultimate impact of the pandemic on our business remains uncertain at this time.
+The COVID-19 pandemic has had a significant effect on overall economic conditions and our operations in recent years and accelerated or exacerbated many of the changes in the industry noted above.
+In Fiscal 2021, the economic environment improved significantly with a rebound in retail traffic starting in March 2021 and other improvements as the year progressed, although certain stores were closed for portions of Fiscal 2021, particularly in the First Quarter of Fiscal 2021.
+This improved environment and exceptionally strong consumer demand drove record earnings for us during Fiscal 2021 and have continued in the First Half of Fiscal 2022.
+There can be no assurance that this strong consumer demand will continue for our business or the broader retail apparel market, which began to experience some tempering of demand in the Summer of 2022.